Feline leukemia virus

 Feline leukemia virus (FeLV) is a retrovirus that infects cats.
-FeLV can be transmitted from infected cats when the transfer of saliva or nasal secretions is involved.
+FeLV can be transmitted by infected cats via the transfer of saliva or nasal secretions.
 If the animal's immune system fails to neutralize the virus, it may become severely weakened by it, potentially leading to lethal disease.
 Because FeLV is cat-to-cat contagious, FeLV+ cats should only live with other FeLV+ cats.

 FeLV is categorized into four subgroups, A, B, C and T. An infected cat has a combination of FeLV-A and one or more of the other subgroups.
 Symptoms, prognosis and treatment are all affected by subgroup.

 FeLV+ cats often have a shortened lifespan, but can still live relatively normal, healthy lives.

 Signs and symptoms

 The signs and symptoms of infection with feline leukemia virus are quite varied and include loss of appetite, poor coat condition, anisocoria (uneven pupils), infections of the skin, bladder, and respiratory tract, oral disease, seizures, lymphadenopathy (swollen lymph nodes), skin lesions, fatigue, fever, weight loss, stomatitis, gingivitis, litter box avoidance, pancytopenia, recurring bacterial and viral illnesses, anemia, diarrhea and jaundice.

 Asymptomatic carriers are still immune suppressed, with potential delayed and decreased antibody responses.